bourumir-wyngs/rs-opw-kinematics/README.md

 See the [example](examples/path_planning_rrt.rs) for how to define the robot and other boilerplate code.
 The direct output is a `Vec<Joints>`, with each entry representing a step in the trajectory.

+Run the RRT regression tests with `cargo test --lib rrt`.
+They cover scripted obstacle detours and tree swapping, mesh collision checks, joint limits, cancellation, search and smoothing budgets, and resampling.
+To run them with only the required feature, use
+`cargo test --no-default-features --features stroke_planning --lib rrt`.

 ## Cartesian stroke
 Producing a robot's movement over the surface of an object performing a task (such as welding, painting, or washing) involves more than simply converting a single pose into joint rotations.
 Such a task requires a series of poses where